 Using the layout given above we can run a test of the edge of the 9-day slow Stochastic indicator (as an example indicator) using various settings:

 The chart above gives you the annualized indicator edge depending on the absolute level of the indicator.
 The direction of the indicator was not taken into account and could be the basis of another test.

 Comparing these results to the average buy&hold return it is clearly visible which levels of stochastic offer an edge in the S&P.

-If the 9-day slow stochastic is between 0 and 20, the market has an annualised return of more than 30% on the next day (close to close).
-As the average annualised market return on any given day is around 10%, an investment in S&P in oversold areas seems to give excess returns.
+If the 9-day slow stochastic is between 0 and 20, the market has an annualized return of more than 30% on the next day (close to close).
+As the average annualized market return on any given day is around 10%, an investment in S&P in oversold areas seems to give excess returns.

 Performance=Edge*No. of Occurrences

 Beside the edge of the signal the number of occurrences is important to measure the quality of an indicator.
 If your 100% confidence signal only occurred every few years, you most probably will die as a poor man.